Is the T-bone in your T-bone making your steak extra tasty?

 Bone-in advocates say that when you cook your steak, this yellow marrow seeps through the bone and into your meat, giving it a smoother, more buttery flavor.

 [grabUrl url=”https://www.mychicagosteak.com/premium-angus-beef-t-bone-aged-for-six-weeks-psc154.html” label=”Try it Today” id=”250″]

 The Case For Why Bones Don’t Matter

-Those arguing against bone-in aren’t saying you should definitely cook your steak bone-out, they’re saying it doesn’t make a difference either way.
+Those arguing against bone-in aren’t saying you should always cook your steak boneless, they’re saying it doesn’t make a difference either way.

 So Which Is It?
 Bone-In, Or Bone-Out?

 Looking for answers, both the Meat Science team at Texas A&M and Serious Eats’ J. Kenji-Lopez recently decided to put bone-in vs. boneless steaks to the test.
 The results?

 Flavor-wise, steaks cooked bone-in are indistinguishable from boneless steaks.

 Yup.
 Indistinguishable.
 It turns out bones just don’t have a porous enough surface to let marrow through to transfer flavor.
 That said, there are small differences a bone-in steak can make…

 [grabUrl url=”https://www.mychicagosteak.com/premium-angus-beef-dry-aged-tomahawks-aged-for-six-weeks-psd173.html” label=”Try it Today” id=”261″]